13/tasmota-scripts/ShellyPlus1PM.md

 ```

 ## G_INT
-- Turn off after 30m
+- Turn OFF after 30m
-- Turn on if G=1
+- Turn ON (5m) if G=1
-- Extend light Timer
+- Extend ON (5m) if GDP=1
 ```
 Rule1
-ON Switch1#state=1 DO Backlog Power1 1; RuleTimer1 1800 ENDON
+ON Switch1#state=1 DO RuleTimer1 1800 ENDON
-ON Switch1#state=0 DO Backlog Power1 0; RuleTimer1 0 ENDON
+ON Switch1#state=0 DO RuleTimer1 0 ENDON
 ON Rules#Timer=1 DO Power1 0 ENDON

-ON mqtt#connected DO Subscribe G, muh/portal/G/json, state ENDON ON Event#G=1 DO Backlog event checksunrise=%time%; event checksunset=%time% ENDON ON event#checksunrise<%sunrise% DO Backlog Power1 1; RuleTimer1 300 ENDON
+ON mqtt#connected DO Subscribe G, muh/portal/G/json, state ENDON ON Event#G=1 DO Backlog event chcksr0=%time%; event chckss0=%time% ENDON ON event#chcksr0<%sunrise% DO Backlog Power1 1; RuleTimer1 300 ENDON
-ON event#checksunset>%sunset% DO Backlog Power1 1; RuleTimer1 300 ENDON
+ON event#chckss0>%sunset% DO Backlog Power1 1; RuleTimer1 300 ENDON

-ON mqtt#connected DO Subscribe GDP, muh/portal/GDP/json, state ENDON ON Event#GDP=1 DO Backlog Power1 1; RuleTimer1 300 ENDON
+ON mqtt#connected DO Subscribe GDP, muh/portal/GDP/json, state ENDON ON Event#GDP=1 DO Backlog event chcksr1=%time%; event chckss1=%time% ENDON ON event#chcksr1<%sunrise% DO Backlog Power1 1; RuleTimer1 300 ENDON
+ON event#chckss1>%sunset% DO Backlog Power1 1; RuleTimer1 300 ENDON
 ```

 ## HD_EXT